stamparm/blackbook/README.md

 About
 ----
-**blackbook** is a historical list of malicious domains created as part of the periodic automated heuristic check of domains from [CyberCrime](https://cybercrime-tracker.net/) in search of those that are/were malware **dedicated** (e.g. C&C).
+**blackbook** is a historical list of malicious domains created as part of the periodic automated heuristic checks (i.e. WHOIS, HTTP, etc.) of domains from [CyberCrime](https://cybercrime-tracker.net/) in search of those that are/were malware **dedicated** (e.g. C&C).
 It can be used for detection of malware infected clients by inspection of associated DNS traffic.

 List
 ----